dirkjbreeuwer/ai_podcast/docs/tdd.md

 - **AbstractLLMInvoker**: Offers a flexible structure for future LLM platform extensions, ensuring integration without major system alterations.
 - **Dedicated Invokers**: Recognizes and accommodates the nuances and unique structures of each LLM provider, enhancing clarity and maintainability.

-## 3.4 Search and Retrieval Service
+# 3.4 Search and Retrieval Service

-### 3.4.1 Design and Purpose
+## 3.4.1 Design and Purpose

-**Purpose**: Empower users to efficiently and comprehensively query and fetch articles, summaries, and specific content based on content and metadata.
+**Purpose**: Empower users to efficiently and comprehensively query and fetch articles based on a query.

 **Scope**: This module encompasses the functionalities of executing search queries on stored articles and fetching various components (full articles, chunks, summaries) of the retrieved articles.